 Accountancy is one of the oldest professions in business.
 When ancient traders needed a way to track their sales and inventory, they found mathematical geniuses who tracked the fundamentals of their enterprise.
 These days, the profession has evolved to meet contemporary standards.
 It is such a part of our life and culture that we now have state licenses for our top accountants.
 The road to becoming a CPA is not easy, and it is contingent on state requirements.
 Keep reading to learn how to become a CPA in the great state of New Hampshire.

 New Hampshire's Academic Requirements

 New Hampshire, like many states, has specific academic requirements.
-You will need to obtain a bachelor's degree and 120 semester hours with a major concentration in accounting.
+One of the first steps would be to get an Associate's Degree In Accounting and then you will need to obtain a bachelor's degree with 120 semester hours concentration in accounting.
 The Board does not recognize 3-year baccalaureate degrees, unless you have gone on to complete a 2-year graduate program that meets their academic standards.

 You should provide official transcripts to prove to the New Hampshire Board of Accountancy that your education included certain courses.
 The Board requires at least 30 semester hours in accounting.
 You must take an upper-level course in each of these subjects:

 The Board requires that you take an additional 24 semester hours taking business courses.
 Here you have a bit more leeway, but try to use these hours studying courses that include, but are not limited to:

 - Professional ethics